PhD programme in Reproductive Health and Science

 Application eligibility

 Applications from UK and non-UK based students are welcomed.
-The deadline for applications is 15 January 2025, and interviews are planned on 18 and 19 February 2025.
+The deadline for applications is 26 March 2025, and interviews are planned on 22 April 2025.

 Full eligibility criteria and further details about the PhD studentships and application process are as below, but these studentships are only to support non-clinical students.
 University of Edinburgh adheres to equality, diversity and inclusion principles.